Pyramid Listed by nitrogen Ransomware Group

 Ownership and management of shopping center.
 Development and redevelopment of real estate properties.
 Leasing of space to retail chains, restaurants, and entertainment venues

-On June 3, 2026, the nitrogen Ransomware Group added Pyramid to its leak site, confirming that internal files had been exfiltrated from the real estate company during a ransomware attack.
+On June 3, 2026, the nitrogen Ransomware Group added Pyramid to its leak site, claiming that internal files had been exfiltrated from the real estate company during a ransomware attack.
 Pyramid develops and redevelops properties, owns and manages shopping centers, and leases space to retail chains, restaurants, and entertainment venues.
 The breach affects anyone whose personal information was stored in those internal systems, which likely includes tenants, vendors, employees, and customers whose details were part of leasing, payment, or management records.

 Available reporting describes the incident as a ransomware attack in which the nitrogen group gained access, exfiltrated files, and later listed Pyramid on its public leak site.
 The exact number of people affected remains unknown, and the precise volume or sensitivity of the stolen data has not been disclosed.
 Public reporting indicates the exposed materials consist of internal files rather than a structured database dump of customer records.
 No specific deadline for ransom payment or data publication has been publicly detailed beyond the initial listing date of June 3, 2026.